All Episodes

 And so it's a balancing act.

-Democrats, we gotta seem like we're really tough on enforcement, we've got to be credible on that.
+Democrats, we've got to seem like we're really tough on enforcement.

 There's no reason for them to.

-They're being courted, they're being wined and dined, they're being referred to here as coveted.
+They're being referred to here as coveted.

 This television news guy from Mexico City last night said that.

-Uh Eugene Robinson, the Washington Post today, decency to those people.
+Eugene Robinson, the Washington Post today, decency to those people.

 You see how this is working out politically.